-When a person has been appointed as an Executor under a Will they will sometimes need to obtain “Probate” of the Will, by making application to the Supreme Court.
+When a person has been appointed as an Executor under a Will they may need to obtain a “Grant of Probate” of the Will, to deal with a deceased person’s assets.

-The formal approval allows an Executor to collect the assets, pay the debts of a deceased person and then to distribute the estate in accordance with the provisions of the Will.
+This formal approval given by the Supreme Court allows an Executor to collect the assets, pay any debts and then to distribute the estate in accordance with the provisions of the Will.

-You will always need probate if the home or other land being distributed under the Will is in the deceased’s sole name.
-If you own this land or property as joint tenant, with the deceased person, you will not need probate.
+You will always need probate if the home or other land being distributed under the Will is in the deceased’s sole name or is a part owner, as tenants in common, with the other owner.

 An alternative, to an application for a Grant of Probate is to apply for Letters of Administration.
 This is done where there is no Will or the Will is invalid or partially invalid.